My PD Story

 While every person with Parkinson’s disease (PD) experiences unique symptoms and progression, all people with PD have a protein in their brain called alpha-synuclein that is not working like it should.
 Recent studies have shown that each person with PD may have a unique misfolded version of this protein, which may be related to disease severity.

-Currently, there are no diagnostic tests available to differentiate PD stages or to help personalize treatment, but Kundlik Gadhave, PhD, recipient of a Parkinson’s Foundation Postdoctoral Fellowship for Basic Scientists, is hoping to change that with his upcoming research.
+Currently, there is no treatment for PD targeting alpha-synuclein strains, but Kundlik Gadhave, PhD, recipient of a Parkinson’s Foundation Postdoctoral Fellowship for Basic Scientists, is hoping to change that with his upcoming research.

-From his lab at Johns Hopkins University in Baltimore, MD, Dr. Gadhave’s research is dedicated to developing an alpha-synuclein “fingerprinting” method that will work to identify different variants, or strains, of misfolded alpha-synuclein.
+From his lab at Johns Hopkins University in Baltimore, MD, Dr. Gadhave’s research is dedicated to developing an alpha-synuclein strain screening assay that will help to identify inhibitors for different variants, or strains, of misfolded alpha-synuclein.

 What are Lewy bodies?
 Lewy bodies are toxic aggregations, or clumps, of alpha synuclein that affect chemicals in the brain, leading to problems with thinking, movement, behavior and mood.